pedro-abundio-wang/deep-learning/1 neural-networks-and-deep-learning/Readme.md

 ![](Images/129.png)

-When talking about 𝜎(𝑧) and 𝑡𝑎𝑛ℎ(𝑧) activation functions, one of their downsides is that derivatives of these functions are very small for higher values of 𝑧 and this can slow down gradient descent.
+When talking about 𝜎(𝑧) and tanh(𝑧) activation functions, one of their downsides is that derivatives of these functions are very small for higher values of 𝑧 and this can slow down gradient descent.

 **ReLU and LeakyReLU activation function**